PredixDev/predix-seed/tutorials/USERAUTH.md

 For this tutorial, we are going to first show how to make an initial set of routes or pages of the application require authentication.
 Then we will show how to make all pages require authentication.

 ### Pre-Requisites
 This tutorial requires a running UAA service instance.
-Please refer to this [link]() for information on setting up a UAA instance.
+Please refer to this [**document**](https://www.predix.io/resources/tutorials/tutorial-details.html?tutorial_id=1544&tag=1605&journey=Build%20a%20basic%20application&resources=1580,1569,1523,1544,1547,1549,1556,1553,1570) for information on setting up a UAA instance and a set of valid credentials.
 Once the service is set up, save its URL for use in the configuration steps below.

 ### Steps